The State Of The Dead

 As pointed out in the article, In the Beginning, God said that the penalty for man's sin was death, and Satan directly contradicted Him by telling Eve, "Ye shall not surely die" (Genesis 3:4).
 The same lie, that when you die you're not really dead, has been propounded for centuries.
 The majority of non-Christians believe there is some form of life after death, whether it be reincarnation, survival as a "ghost," or becoming an "angel."
 Our culture is full of references to these things.
 Even in the cartoons we watched as children, when a character died he grew wings and a halo and rose into the sky playing a harp.
 It is so prevalent, it's nearly impossible to escape it.
 But where did these images come from?
 Are they in the Bible, or did they come from another source?

 Those ideas are common among non-Christians, but most people who call themselves Christians also believe in survival after death.
-They call it “going to heaven,” but is this idea in the Bible?
+They call it "going to heaven," but is this idea in the Bible?
 The notion that a person goes either to heaven or hell immediately upon death is based on the idea that man has an immortal soul and will spend eternity in one place or the other.
-But the Bible says that only God has immortality (I Timothy 6:16) and that it will be conveyed upon believers as a gift, in the future (Romans 2:7; I Corinthians 15:53-54; Daniel 12:1-2).
-The time that this will happen is called “the resurrection” in many places in the Bible.
+But the idea that man has an immortal soul that lives on after death comes from Greek philosophy, not the Bible.
+The Bible says that only God has immortality (I Timothy 6:16) and that it will be conveyed upon believers as a gift, in the future (Romans 2:7; I Corinthians 15:53-54; Daniel 12:1-2).
+The time that this will happen is called "the resurrection" in many places in the Bible.
 Resurrection means a raising from the dead.
 The resurrection of Jesus Christ, which is the cornerstone of the Christian faith, was a foretaste of the resurrection to come, Jesus Christ being the first fruits from the dead (I Corinthians 15:20,23).

 Most Christians agree with the idea that death came about because of man's sin, but then they say that man has an immortal soul that survives death.
 When a loved one dies, they say "he's with the Lord now" or "he's gone on to a better place" or "he's in heaven."
 This is inconsistent with the Biblical view of death.
 Paul specifically states that if it were not for resurrection, those who have died would be perished, or lost.